Redmi Note 10 price in Pakistan & specs

-The Xiaomi Redmi Note has 256GB of storage, while the new phone will have 128GB.
+The storage on the Xiaomi Redmi Note 10 is 256GB, but the new phone will only have 128GB.

 Xiaomi Redmi Note 10 price in Pakistan is Rs.
 31,999/-